- Sleep well (no kidding?)

 - What new goals have you set recently?

 - What does personal balance mean to you?

 - What event has been a turning point in your life?

 - What internships have you already completed?

-- What do you plan to do with your vacation?
+- What do you outline to do with your vacation?

 - What are you going to do when you leave this room?

 - What is your favorite country?
-Why aren’t you there?
+Why are you not there?